renesas-rz/rz_linux_distros/docs/getting_started/_components/step_01.md

     The RZ/G2L Evaluation Board Kit (EVK) is the ideal board kit for RZ/G2L evaluation.

-    Following items are included in the RZ/G2L Evaluation Board Kit.
+    The following items are included in the RZ/G2L Evaluation Board Kit.

     !!! content-wrapper no-indent ""